fsan/llm-council-litellm/README.md

 # LLM Council

+## About this Fork

+This is a fork with mininum changes to use LiteLLM and Ollama models instead of OpenRouter.

+---

 ![llmcouncil](header.jpg)

 The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT-5-mini, Ollama Cloud GLM/DeepSeek/Qwen, etc.), you can group them into your "LLM Council".
 This repo is a simple, local web app that essentially looks like ChatGPT except it uses a [LiteLLM](https://litellm.ai) proxy to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.